 Common duties of a Head Start teacher

 Being a Head Start teacher is similar to teaching in other ECE programs in many ways.
 However, there are some key differences due to the high standard of quality Head Start programs are committed to providing families.

-“More is required from the teachers in terms of observation and assessment tracking of the children,” says Diedra Boodoo, Assistant Professor for the Rasmussen College School of Education and former Head Start educator.
+“More is required from the teachers in terms of observation and assessment tracking of the children,” says Diedra Boodoo, Assistant Professor for the Rasmussen University School of Education and former Head Start educator.
 “Teachers learn how to care for children with developmentally appropriate practices that must be adhered to within the program.”